List of Family Matters characters: Recurring characters

 Stefan Urquelle was Steve's suave and charming alter-ego, who was everything Laura desired in a boyfriend.
 First appearing in season five's "Dr. Urkel and Mr. Cool," Steve developed this personality as a way to get Laura to love him, but changed back at the end of the episode due to his self-centered personality.
 Steve soon improved his alter-ego's personality, and originally intended to become Stefan permanently, but found himself juggling between accepting his true self or receiving his long desired love from Laura.
 Though he learned to accept himself, he would still occasionally and temporarily turn into Stefan when needed.
 In the season seven episode "Send In the Clone," Steve created an identical clone of himself, whom he had enter into the transformation chamber to become a permanent Stefan.
+Stefan was developed as a character to serve two goals related to Jaleel White's work on the show: he would both give White the chance to play a role variant that was very different from Steve Urkel, and also allow White to use his normal speaking voice at a point where having to do Steve's voice was starting to cause White serious throat and vocal cord problems (Steve's voice was not an issue for the younger White, but it became one as he went through puberty and his natural voice became much deeper).